-Should circumstances cause you to be absent, you may request to reschedule by contacting either the AHC Secretary or Coordinator prior to the date of testing.
-Each candidate is allowed a maximum of three attempts per year from the course start date to successfully complete the state exam.
+Should circumstances cause you to be absent, you may request to reschedule by contacting either the AHC Secretary or Coordinator 24 hours prior to the date of testing.
+Failure to do so could result up to and including forfeiting any fees/payments associated with that scheduled testing attempt.
+Each candidate is allowed a maximum of three attempts per year for the CNA state exam and two attempts per year for the CMA state exam from the course start date to successfully complete the respective exams.

-You may request to reschedule by contacting KDADS representative, Betty Domer, at (785)296-1250.
+You must request to reschedule state testing by contacting KDADS representative, Tabetha Mojica, at (785)296-6958.
 Further fees do apply if more than one attempt is necessary to successfully pass the exam.
 The following fees are:

 CNA Exam - \$20 fee will be required to be paid to KDADS along with the submission of the KDADS rescheduling form.
-An additional \$18 fee for Kriterion online testing is to be paid to Barton and will be due the date of the test.
+An additional \$25 fee will be charged for online testing and proctoring.
+This is to be paid to Barton and will be due prior to the start of testing.
 You will NOT be allowed to access the exam if you fail to remit payment to Barton.

 CMA Exam - \$20 fee will be required to be paid to KDADS along with the submission of the KDADS rescheduling form.
+An additional \$10 fee will be charged for proctoring.
+This is to be paid to Barton and will be due prior to the start of testing.
+You will NOT be allowed to access the exam if you fail to remit payment to Barton.

-If the student is unsuccessful in passing the state exam within the one-year period, the course must be retaken to be considered by KDADS for re-examination.
+If the student is unsuccessful in passing the state exam within the one-year period, the course lecture/clinical must be retaken to be considered by KDADS for re-examination.